pksrc/cloudtekki/content/posts/euc/packer-windows.md

 - [Appliance/Demo Creation](https://www.packer.io/intro/use-cases#appliance-demo-creation)

 ## How do I use it?
 1. Since I have the need to work with a lot of Windows 10 (in EUC) for Endpoint Management, I use the Packer to build a VM for the version of Windows 10 that I need in under 30 minutes.
 My homelab has little storage and thus rather than creating templates, I leaned heavily on Packer which helps minimizing the storage used.
-Once I have the working set of build files for an Operating System + version, i can always replicate the Image (most of the time barring some unexpected OS update behaviors).
+Once I have the working set of build files for an Operating System + version, I can always replicate the Image (most of the time barring some unexpected OS update behaviors).
 2. Packer is also used to produce the [VMware Event Broker Appliance](vmweventbroker.io) and it was in fact William Lam {{% twitter profile="lamw" %}} who first introduced me to the magic of Packer and how capable it is to build consistent images

 ## Getting started